AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 | **Mandatory**   | No                                                                                                    |
 | **Description** | An object consisting of one or more preference definition objects, keyed by internal preference name. |

 It is recommended to use camelCase for preference names in most cases.
-This allows the feature code to use destructuring assignments when fetching preference values from storage, without needing to perform renames to obey the project's JavaScript style guide.
+This allows the feature code to use object destructuring assignment when fetching preference values from storage, without needing to perform renames to obey the project's JavaScript style guide.

 See [§ Types](#types) for details on how to write preference definition objects.